Suspect’s bail draws questions as investigations begin into Wisconsin parade tragedy

 Brooks, police said, was fleeing from a knife fight.
 But questions remain about how he wound up on a collision course with the parade-goers, and whether the police could have done more to de-escalate the situation.

-The speeding red Ford Escape — witnesses said it was moving at least 40 mph — mowed over a series of white sawhorses and initially sped down the street’s right lane, avoiding a little girl dancing in the street, her back to the parade.
+The speeding red Ford Escape — witnesses said it was moving at least 40 mph — mowed over white sawhorses and initially sped down the street’s right lane, avoiding a little girl dancing in the street, her back to the parade.

 A couple of moments after the vehicle rushed by, a police officer on foot sprinted after it.
 Then a police car zipped past, its engine roaring.

 Down the street, at Main Street and Jasper Avenue, the chase turned deadly as the SUV banked into the crowd, striking dozens of people.
-Five were killed and 48 were injured.
+Five people were killed and 48 were injured.

-The Waukesha County District Attorney’s Office said it expected to file the charges against Brooks Tuesday afternoon.
+The Waukesha County District Attorney’s Office said it expected to file the charges against Brooks, 39, on Tuesday afternoon.
 The FBI said it was assisting local authorities in the investigation.

 Police throughout the country engage in hundreds of high-speed car chases each day.
 Even low- or moderate-speed chases can create substantial risk in congested areas, officials say, and high-speed chases that could endanger pedestrians are generally discouraged.